 The video should be clear for all users, regardless of their device.
 You can control this looking at the frame you select for the video.
 Most videos play clearly when you use a ratio of about 640 by 360 pixels.

 Step 5.
-Make transcript or similar content available
+Make transcript or similar content for video SEO available

 Search engines still cannot interpret content that lives in a video.
 You might also have some users who are not able to listen to your video, such as those in a quiet public place who do not want to use the volume.
 To accommodate these factors, you want to make sure you also include a transcript or otherwise incorporate your video content into text-based content somewhere on the page.

-Even just including a brief summary of what the video contains can be helpful for users and search engines alike.
+Even just including a brief summary of what the video contains can be helpful for users and video SEO alike.
 To maximize your video SEO, this also provides you with a good opportunity for relevant keywords.

 Step 6.
 Put the video code in the footer